PowerShell/PowerShell-RFC/Draft-Accepted/feedback_completer_auto_discovery.md

 4. Shall we add a flag (or flags) to allow user to disable this feature (or disable `feedback` and `completer` separately)?
 5. We report progress when loading `feedback` or `completer` at startup, so how to allow users to disable the progress report?
    - We have the `-NoProfileLoadTime` flag today to not show the time taken for running profile.
-6. How about on a WDAC/AppLocker enforced environment?
+6. How about on a System Lockdown Mode (SLM) or Restricted remoting environments?

 ### Unified Location for load-at-startup Configurations